Skip to main content

 • Social Security and Passive Classes

-Pensions and passive assets received from public Social Security schemes and passive classes are income from work, regardless of the person who has generated the right to receive them.
-Likewise, other public benefits for situations of disability, retirement, accident, illness, widowhood, or similar constitute income from work.
+Pensions and passive earnings received from public Social Security regimes and passive classes are considered income from work, regardless of the person who generated the right to receive them.
+Likewise, other public benefits for situations of disability, retirement, accident, illness, widowhood, or similar constitute employment income.

-Attention: Please note that the Minimum Living Income constitutes a non-contributory Social Security benefit in accordance with the provisions of article 2.2 of the Real Decree-law 20/2020, of May 29, that regulates it.
-Therefore, it will be considered performance of work in the part that exceeds the exemption provided for in article 7.y) of the Personal Income Tax Law .
+Attention: Please note that the Minimum Vital Income constitutes a non-contributory benefit of Social Security in accordance with the provisions of article 2.2 of Royal Decree-Law 20/2020, of May 29, which regulates it.
+Therefore, it will be considered work income in the part that exceeds the exemption provided for in article 7.y) of the Personal Income Tax Law .

 Royal Decree-Law 20/2020, of May 29, has been replaced, with effect from January 1, 2022, by Law 19/2021, of December 20, which establishes the minimum vital income.

-• General mandatory mutual funds for civil servants ( MUFACE , MUGEJU , ISFAS ), orphan schools and other entities Similar
+• General compulsory mutual funds for civil servants ( MUFACE , MUGEJU , ISFAS ), orphanages and other similar entities

-The benefits received by the beneficiaries of the aforementioned mutual societies, orphan schools and other similar entities constitute income from work.
+The benefits received by the beneficiaries of the aforementioned mutual societies, orphanages and other similar entities constitute income from work.

 • Pension plans